 D does not fail to be an eligible individual as of January 1, 2008 because after the qualified HSA distribution D has a zero balance in the HRA and does not participate in any non-HSA compatible HRA.
 E fails to be an eligible individual after the qualified HSA distribution, because E has a balance exceeding zero in the HRA after the distribution.
 E must include \$300 in gross income in 2008, as well as pay an additional 10 percent tax.
-F fails to be an eligible individual after the qualified HSA distribution, because F remains a participant in an HRA that is not HSA-compatible until the end of the HRA plan year.
+F fails to be an eligible individual after the qualified HSA that is not HSA-compatible until the end of the HRA plan year.
 The result is the same regardless of whether F waived participation in the HRA after June 15, 2008.
 Thus, F must include \$275 in gross income in 2008, as well as pay an additional 10 percent tax.